 You should also learn about 60 percent nouns, 30 percent verbs, and 10 percent other words like conjunctions, prepositions, and adjectives.
 Most people speak in this balance and it just makes sense to learn words in this balance.
-So, learn enough words in the right areas and learn enough words in the right structural balance.
+So, learn Words must be learned in balance or you won't speak well.

-Words must be learned in balance or you won't speak well.
-Hidden Truth 3: The Truth about The Fruit and the Root 33
+Hidden Truth 3 : The Truth about The Fruit and the Root 33